Home Hill, Queensland: History

 On 16 February 1959, Cyclone Connie struck Home Hill.
 No building escaped damage with every window broken in the main street.
 One hundred people were made homeless.

 The first Home Hill Harvest Festival was held in 1963.
 It continues to be held annually in November to celebrate the end of the sugar cane crushing season.

 Home Hill State High School opened on 28 January 1964.

 Some farmers began to experiment with rice in the 1960s with a local rice mill opening in 1968.
 However, the rice industry collapsed in Queensland in 1994 when the Queensland Rice Marketing Board experienced financial difficulties bringing this crop to an end in the Home Hill area.
 However, other crops have been introduced to the area and found their niche in the economy; they include mangoes, cucumbers, tomatoes, chillies, sorghum, maize, cotton and cassava.

 Town water via a water tower was supplied in Home Hill from 27 March 1968.
 Prior to this many used windmills and electric pumps to extract water from beneath the ground.
 Sewerage was installed from 1976 to 1979 with most household using septic tanks before then.

-In the mid 1980s, the economics of sugarcane farming worsened with rising costs and falling prices.
+In the mid-1980s, the economics of sugarcane farming worsened with rising costs and falling prices.
 Mechanisation was needed to reduce labour costs but the cost of purchasing the equipment was high.
 Small farms became increasingly less viable leading to the slogan "Get big or get out" which saw many leave the industry allowing those who remained to create larger more viable farms.

 Home Hill library opened in 1984 and in 2017 underwent a major refurbishment.

-At the 2006 census, Home Hill had a population of 2,907.

-In the 2011 census, Home Hill had a population of 3,027 people.